mchandra/particle_integration/README.md

 For error convergence

-1. Edit N near the end of the file as required and run the code.
+1. Edit N (test grid size range) near the end of the file as required and run the code.

 For field evolution movies